Talkleingit/Remote-Joystick/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is an android application project written entirely in dart with the use of flutter.
-The project provides a friendly to use android application in which the user can connect to the Flight gear application and control the planes' joystick and speed.
+The project provides a friendly to use android application in which the user can connect to the Flight gear application and control the plane's joystick and speed.